 After you leave her room again, set your timer for the third interval, 15 minutes for this example.
 If your baby is still crying after 15 minutes, go into her room for a short reassurance again.

-If she continues to cry, you can reset your timer to 15 minutes and offer quick reassurance after 15 minutes each time.
+Reset your timer to 15 minutes and offer quick reassurance after 15 minutes each time.

 Cry It Out / Extinction Method

 Cry it out, also known as extinction method, is the least gentle of the sleep training methods.
-Some may consider it cruel, but for others, the crying is short and works quickly.
-This method typically involves the most crying and has the least amount of parental presence.

 Extinction sleep training is simple to follow, but can be very emotionally difficult on the parents.
 You follow your same bedtime routine with your baby and then put her to bed and leave the room.
 You don’t return until the morning.